WSU-kduncan/ceg3120-cicd-Wamski/README-CI.md

   - `node:18-bullseye`: The image to build on top of.
   - `sh -c`: Runs a list of commands in the container, these commands are seperated by `&&`.
 - To view the angular site after running the command above visit [127.0.0.1:5001](http://127.0.0.1:5001)
+- In your CLI, you should see a line that looks similar to `✔ Compiled successfully.`

 ## Docker File: